Infinite-dimensional uniform polyhedra: Combinatorics of covers

 \begin{proof}[(c)] Given an $x\in X$, we have $\Delta_{E_D}(x)\subset\Delta_{C_D}(x)$ and $\Delta_E(x)\subset\Delta_C(x)$.
 Hence $\Delta_{C_D}(x),\Delta_E(x)\in [\Delta_{E_D}(x),\Delta_C(x)]$.
 Therefore $\phi_{C,D}(x)$ and $\phi_{E,D}(x)$ both belong to $|[\Delta_{E_D}(x),\Delta_C(x)]|^\bullet$.
 Thus the linear homotopy between $\phi_{C,D}$ and $\phi_{E,D}$ in $q_{00}$ has values in $|N(C)|^\bullet$.
 Since both $\phi_{C,D}$ and $\phi_{E,D}$ are subordinated to $C$, so is the homotopy. \end{proof}

-\begin{definition}[Intersection poset and Venn diagram] Given a cover $C$ of a set $S$, the {\it intersection poset} $IP(C)$ is the subposet of $2^C$ consisting of all nonempty $B\subset C$ such that $\bigcap B$ is not contained in any element of $C\but B$.
+\begin{definition}[Intersection poset and Euler diagram] Given a cover $C$ of a set $S$, the {\it intersection poset} $IP(C)$ is the subposet of $2^C$ consisting of all nonempty $B\subset C$ such that $\bigcap B$ is not contained in any element of $C\but B$.
 The terminology ``intersection poset'' derives from Lemma \ref{IP}(a) below, which however characterizes $IP(C)$ only up to isomorphism, and not as a subposet of $\Delta^C$.

-The {\it Venn diagram} $VD(C)$ is the subposet of $2^C$ consisting of all $B\subset C$ such that $\bigcap B$ is not contained in $\bigcup (C\but B)$.
-This is a formalization of the intuitive notion of a ``Venn diagram'', also known as ``Euler diagram'', from courses of ``abstract mathematics'', for it can be argued that $VD(C)$ contains all the combinatorial information on containment of points of $X$ in elements of $C$ (see Lemma \ref{IP}(b) below) --- and nothing else (see Lemma \ref{VD}(b) below).
+The {\it Euler diagram} $ED(C)$ is the subposet of $2^C$ consisting of all $B\subset C$ such that $\bigcap B$ is not contained in $\bigcup (C\but B)$.
+This is a formalization of the intuitive notion of an ``Euler diagram'' from courses of ``abstract mathematics'' (already known to Leibniz, and further popularized by Venn, see \cite{Ba}), for it can be argued that $ED(C)$ contains all the combinatorial information on containment of points of $X$ in elements of $C$ (see Lemma \ref{IP}(b) below) --- and nothing else (see Lemma \ref{VD}(b) below).

-Clearly, $VD(C)\subset IP(C)\subset N(C)$ and $\fll VD(C)\flr=\fll IP(C)\flr=N(C)$.
-Note that if $C$ is countable and point-finite, then $IP(C)$ and $VD(C)$ are cone complexes.
-Clearly $\Delta_C(x)$ belongs to $VD(C)$ for every $x\in S$; in contrast, $\Delta_C(T)$ belongs to $IP(C)$ for every $T\subset S$ that is contained in at least one element of $C$. \end{definition}
+Clearly, $ED(C)\subset IP(C)\subset N(C)$ and $\fll ED(C)\flr=\fll IP(C)\flr=N(C)$.
+Note that if $C$ is countable and point-finite, then $IP(C)$ and $ED(C)$ are cone complexes.
+Clearly $\Delta_C(x)$ belongs to $ED(C)$ for every $x\in S$; in contrast, $\Delta_C(T)$ belongs to $IP(C)$ for every $T\subset S$ that is contained in at least one element of $C$. \end{definition}

 \begin{lemma} Let $C$ be a cover of a set $S$.

 (a) $IP(C)$ is isomorphic to the poset consisting of arbitrary nonempty intersections of elements of $C$, ordered by reverse inclusion.
 In particular, $IP(C)$ is conditionally complete.